1Magpie1/A_Forest/content/_index.md

 ![Picture of a Magpie](/notes/attachments/icon1R.png)

 Welcome to my neck of the woods!
-Hope you get to relax a little.
+I hope you get to relax a little.

 I'm [[Professional/About Me|Magpie Winslow]], and this is my [[notes/Open Research Notebook]] and [[notes/Digital Garden]].
 Head to my [[Professional/About Me]] page to learn more about who I am and what I do!